tammyk7/auction-mvc/java/ecp/grpc-chat/initial/Readme.md

 ## Running

-To run the server, define your main class as ReceiverMain (or update the class name in build.gradle) in the receiver module.
+To run the server, define your main class as ServerMain (or update the class name in build.gradle) in the receiver module.
 This starts a server on localhost at port 8980.

-To run the client, define your main class as SenderMain in the sender module (or update the class name in build.gradle).
+To run the client, define your main class as ClientMain in the sender module (or update the class name in build.gradle).
 This conects to the server on localhost:8980 and sends several chat messages as well as printing the responses.